 The biggest change for workers has to do with Employee Business Expenses – work-related expenses you aren’t reimbursed for, or are only reimbursed for up to a certain limit.
 Before tax reform, if you chose to itemize deductions, you could deduct unreimbursed expenses related to your job from your taxable income.
 This meant you could deduct common business expenses, like travel and supplies, to the extent these things exceeded 2% of your Adjusted Gross Income (AGI).
 The Tax Cuts and Jobs Act eliminated this rule, along with the ability to itemize other miscellaneous deductions that exceeded the 2% AGI floor.
 This is a big change for employees who have large amounts of business expenses that aren’t reimbursed or are only partially reimbursed, like truck drivers and outside salespeople, for example.
 It is important to note that the impact of this change might be offset by the new, almost-doubled standard deduction, which many more American workers will likely now claim.
 However, the substantial increase in the standard deduction – now $24,000 for Married Filing Joint filers and Qualified Widows, $18,000 for Head of Household, and $12,000 for Single and certain Married Filing Separately filers (from $12,600, $9,350, and $6,300 respectively) – means many taxpayers no longer benefit from itemizing deductions and will claim the much higher standard deduction.

 It’s also worth noting that if you live in a state with unusually high income or property taxes – like New Jersey, New York, or California, for example – and you paid more than $10,000 in these types of taxes last tax year, your itemize deductions may decrease due to the new $10,000 limit.
 The limit is based on the total of your real and personal property taxes and the state and local income or sales taxes combined which are then limited to $10,000.
-If your total allowed tax bite is greater than $10,000, you could see a reduction in total itemized deductions.
+If your total allowed tax rate is greater than $10,000, you could see a reduction in total itemized deductions.

 Outside of tax reform, there are some other key reasons your taxes might increase: